varunLokare/amFOSS-tasks/Task-01/README.md

 git add .gitignore
 It moves .gitignore from the working directory to the staging area. git commit -m "Add .gitignore rules"
-Saves the staged .gitignore file as a permanent revision in your local Git repository with an attached descriptive log mess
+Saves the staged .gitignore file as a permanent revision in your local Git repository with an attached descriptive information

 git veryfy
 To verify the exercise...